tsnellgrove/dark_castle3/doc/to_do.md

 	DONE: Update take() method to include clothes (with remove text)
 	TBD: create and implement BufferOnlyResult (make BufferAndEndResult a child ?)
 	IDEA: kill 'remove' method and update 'help basics' to explain that take will get clothes? (otherwise, why not 'remove' from backpack?)
-	IDEA: Should GameState be in a separate module?
-		IDEA: gs_def.py ? class_def.py would import gs_def (?) - then mk_def_pkl.py would import from both?